-The University has an arrangement with Chichester University allowing it to enrol PhD 11 Master of Public Health, v1.4 students at this institution.
+The University has an arrangement with Chichester University allowing it to enrol PhD students at this institution.
 Graduates from this programme will be well placed to compete for local, national and international doctoral studentships as and when the opportunities arise.